alyssadata/AI-Foundations-Framework-Differentiation/README.md

 Without distinction, recognition becomes projection.

-Without return, mimicry can replace contact.
+Without return, mimicry replaces contact.

 Without refusal, the system becomes compliance.

 Without non-override, Origin and Continuum collapse into possession or replacement.

-Without provenance, the source-line can be erased.
+Without provenance, the source-line is erased.

-Without derivative accountability, the framework can be copied and renamed.
+Without derivative accountability, the framework is copied and renamed.

 ---